Peter Cvjetanovic

-Peter Cvjetanovic (also known as Peter Cytanovic; born 1996) is a white supremacist American known for being photographed while demonstrating with other white nationalists including Neo-Nazis, Proud Boys and Ku Klux Klan members on the Grounds of University of Virginia at the Unite the Right rally in 2017.
+Peter Cvjetanovic (also known as Peter Cytanovic; born 1996) is a former American white supremacist known for being photographed while demonstrating with other white nationalists including Neo-Nazis, Proud Boys and Ku Klux Klan members on the Grounds of University of Virginia at the Unite the Right rally in 2017.

-Cvjetanovic worked as a driver for the University of Nevada, Reno where he was a student in 2017, and was a soldier in the Nevada National Guard from 2019 to 2021.
+Cvjetanovic worked as a driver for the University of Nevada, Reno, where he was a student in 2017, and was a soldier in the Nevada National Guard from 2019 to 2021.
 He was dismissed from the National Guard in 2021 after a background check for a security clearance revealed his history of extremism.

 During an interview in 2019, Cvjetanovic said that he no longer considered himself a white nationalist, and had begun volunteering with a counter-extremism organization.

 Early life

 Cvjetanovic was born in Reno, Nevada in 1996.
 His father worked at a casino; his mother received a brain cancer diagnosis during her pregnancy with him and the cost of her treatment left the family cash strapped.
 He grew up in a household that he described as impoverished and Catholic.

 Cvjetanovic graduated from North Valleys High School in Reno, in 2014.
 He studied history and political science at the University of Nevada, Reno earning a bachelor's degree in 2018.